jtng3/tozny-rock-paper-scissors-game/README.md

 1. Load the Tozny client credentials from the file specified by `tozny_client_credentials_filepath`.
 2. Initialize the Tozny client with the client credentials.
-3. Query for the result of the game that has been shared with the player from the Tozny database using the record type `rps-game-result` and the round number.
+3. Query for the result of the game that has been shared with the player from the Tozny database using the record type `rps-result` and the round number.
 4. Read the encrypted result of the game.
 5. Decrypt the result of the game using the player's private key.
 6. Print the winner to the console.